Glow-Lang/glow/compiler/ir-roadmap.md

 branching statement, like a return, or jump (conditional or otherwise).

-The parameter list is a noteworthy feature; blocks can be seen as functions which must always be called in tail position, and which are scoped to the surrounding (unrestricted) function.
+The parameter list is a noteworthy feature; blocks can be seen as functions with restricted usage, in that they:

+- must always be called in tail position; non-tail calls are not allowed.
+- are scoped to the surrounding (unrestricted) function which contains the block.

 This contrasts with LLVM where data that is input to a block must be assigned to variables and (depending on control flow) stitched together with phi instructions.
-These are formally equivalent, but our purposes parameter lists will be a bit easier to work with.
+These are formally equivalent, but for our purposes parameter lists will be a bit easier to work with.

 Another noteworthy feature is the fact that at this point we relax the ANF requirement; individual statements can contain complex expressions